A Step-by-Step Guide to Balancing Radiators By Yourself

 Once you have got these simple items together, you are ready to start:

-Step One: Switch off your home heating system
+Step One: Turn the heating system off

 To balance your radiators successfully, you need to carry out this process with them all completely cold.
 This means the first step you need to take is to switch off your home heating systems and wait until the system has cooled down.